Vic Open (curling)

-The Vic Open was an annual World Curling Tour event, that took place at the Club de curling Victoria in Quebec City, Quebec.
-The tournament was held in a round-robin format.
-The event occurred in 2012 and 2013.
+The Vic Open is an annual curling tournament that takes place at the Club de curling Victoria in Quebec City, Quebec.
+It is held in a round-robin format.

+The event was once a World Curling Tour event in 2012 and 2013.
+Today, it is part of the Quebec Provincial Circuit.
+There is an open and a seniors division.

 Past champions

 Only skip's name is displayed.